comment-anything/requirements/drafts/current.md

 **User Interface**

 Also called a "UI" or "interface", a User Interface is the means in which a person controls a software application or hardware device.
-[10]
+[13]

+**Version control**

+Systems responsible for managing changes to source code and other collections of information.
+[5]

 **Virtual Machine**

 Also called a Container, a Virtual Machine is a compute resource that uses software instead of a physical computer to run programs and deploy apps.
 One or more virtual "guest" machines run on a physical "host" machine.
 Each virtual machine runs its own operating system and functions separately from the other VMs, even when they are all running on the same host.
-[5]
+[8]
 ## Team Details